earthdaily/earthdaily-python-client/CONTRIBUTING.md

    ```bash
    git push origin feature/your-feature-name
    ```
-   Then, go to the GitLab repository and create a new merge request.
+   Then, go to the GitHub repository and create a new pull request.

 ## Running Tests